logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 #### Accessing Cold search

-To get started with Cold search, you'll need to contact your account manager or [Logz.io's support team](mailto:help@logz.io).
+To get started with Cold search, contact your account manager or [Logz.io's support team](mailto:help@logz.io).

 #### Using Cold search